 (b) failing agreement, as may be determined by the Tribunal on the application of the tenant or landlord.

-[Section 11A inserted by No. 59 of 2011 s.
+[Section 11A inserted: No. 59 of 2011 s.
 9.]

 12. Landlord’s operating expenses etc., effect of provisions in lease for payment by tenant of